CGJennings/se3docs/docs/um-proj-file-types.md

 Plug-in bundles store the entire contents of a plug-in in a single file.
 This is the form in which plug-ins are normally stored and used by Strange Eons.

 To *edit the contents of a plug-in*, right click on the bundle and choose **Import** to convert the bundle into a plug-in task.

+To *create a bundle for a plug-in*, right click the plug-in task folder and choose **Make Plug-in Bundle**.

+To *pack a plug-in bundle*, right click the bundle and choose **Publish**.
+Double click the packed bundle to convert it back.

 |                        Icon                        | Type                     | Extension(s)           | Notes                                                        |
 | :------------------------------------------------: | ------------------------ | ---------------------- | ------------------------------------------------------------ |